-The attorneys at Langenkamp, Curtis & Price have represented literally hundreds of employees in Administrative Hearings and in State and Federal Court.
+The attorneys at Langenkamp, Curtis, Price, Lindstrom & Chevedden have represented literally hundreds of employees in Administrative Hearings and in State and Federal Court.
 We have defended employees against layoff, discipline, and dismissal cases.
 We have extensive experience with teacher dismissal.
 We have affirmatively filed cases to vindicate employment rights in State and Federal Courts.
 We have practiced before California's Public Boards, including the State Personnel Board, the Public Employment Relations Board and the State Teachers Retirement System.
-We have represented employees in Superior Courts including in the following counties: Butte, Colusa, El Dorado, Nevada, Placer, Plumas, Sacramento, Sierra, Solano, Sutter, Yolo, Yuba.
+We have represented employees in Superior Courts including in the following counties: Butte, Colusa, El Dorado, Nevada, Placer, Plumas, Sacramento, San Joaquin, Sierra, Solano, Stanislaus, Sutter, Yolo, Yuba.

 A sample of our more notable cases include: